SAP Open Connectors gives you easy access to our connectors, common resources, formulas, and APIs.

 View the common resources that you already set up.

 See the prebuilt resources that we've already set up based on common use cases.
 Clone and customize these resources to make them your own.

-Quickly see the connectors that the prebuilt resources are mapped to.
+Quickly see the connector that the prebuilt resources are mapped to.